asmoores/devkit/README.md

 ## Overview

-A tool for setup and lifecycle management of multi component developer projects.
+A tool for setup and lifecycle management of projects made up of components in multiple git repositories and using a variety of development tools.

 TODO:
 1. Define system software required to be installed, e.g. homebrew, sdkman, docker